YeOldeDM/lets-godot-roguelike/posts/step-4-dungeongen.md

 		}
 ```

-It's important this script correct, and there are a few spots in the code that are easy to get mixed up.
+It's important this script correct, and there are a few spots in the code that are easy to get mixed up (especially if you're a little dyslexic like me!).
 So if you want to avoid future breakage, go through your code if you need to and double/triple check your work.

 ### Putting It All Together
 Our Map script will use this package of data to create the game's world and spawn the player at some logical starting point.